c4tom/DreamDevBox/docs/advanced/connect-to-host-os.rst

 :ref:`connect_to_host_os_docker_on_linux` for one single service/port (MySQL port 3306).

-You must now follow the steps for :ref:`connect_to_host_os_docker_on_linux` to actually connect to that service from within the Devilbox Docker container.
+You must now follow the steps for :ref:`connect_to_host_os_docker_on_linux` to actually connect to that service from within the DreamDevBox Docker container.